300+ General knowledge questions and answers to choose from for your virtual quiz

 So, if it is your turn to host the quiz, please, don’t panic.
 We’re here for you with a general knowledge quiz (and answers) that will get the party started wherever you’re hosting your event.

 Below are lots of categories of questions from TV, music and film to food and drink, geography and sport (and a lot in between).
 If you want more questions from a category, all you have to do is click through to the corresponding quiz.
-The result, quiz pleasure for many, many quizzes for a long time to come.
+We’ve also provided all the answers after each round, so it couldn’t be easier.
+The result – quiz pleasure for many, many quizzes for a long time to come.

 Happy quizzing.